pacifics/PassDao/README.md

 - SetLimits: allows the smart contract creator to set the funding limits for all partners.

-- SetFunding : set the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.
+- SetFunding : sets the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.

 - FundDaoFor: to send Eth from the Funding smart contract.